Axial tilt: Extrasolar planets

 The stellar obliquity ψ_{s}, i.e. the axial tilt of a star with respect to the orbital plane of one of its planets, has been determined for only a few systems.

-By 2012, 49 stars have had sky-projected spin-orbit misalignment λ has been observed, which serves as a lower limit to ψ_{s}.
-Most of these measurements rely on the Rossiter–McLaughlin effect.
+By 2012, the sky-projected spin-orbit misalignment λ had been measured for 49 stars, where λ serves as a lower limit for ψ_{s}.
+Most of these measurements relied on the Rossiter–McLaughlin effect.

-As of 2024 the axial tilt of 4 exoplanets have been measured with one of them VHS 1256 b having a Uranus like tilt of 90 degrees ± 25 degrees.
+As of 2024, the axial tilt of 4 exoplanets have been measured with one of them (VHS 1256 b) having a Uranus like tilt of 90 degrees ± 25 degrees.

 Astrophysicists have applied tidal theories to predict the obliquity of extrasolar planets.
 It has been shown that the obliquities of exoplanets in the habitable zone around low-mass stars tend to be eroded in less than a billion years, which means that they would not have tilt-induced seasons as Earth has.